On the exact Berk-Jones statistics and their p-value calculation: Theoretical Properties of the exact Berk-Jones statistics

 For the model (\ref{eq:H0H1_sparse_normal_mixture}), if $\epsilon_n$ and $\mu_n$ are known, both $\mathcal H_0$ and $\mathcal H_1$ are simple hypotheses, and the optimal test is the likelihood ratio (LR).
 Its performance was studied by \citet{Ingster1997}, who found a sharp detection boundary in the $(r,\beta)$ plane, given by

 Namely, as \(n\to\infty\), the sum of type-I and type-II error rates of the LR test tends to 0 or 1 depending on whether $(r,\beta)$ lies above or below this curve.

 While the LR test is optimal, it may be inapplicable as it requires precise knowledge of the model parameters $\mu$ and $\epsilon$.
-Importantly, the Higher Criticism test based on Eq. (\ref{eq:HC_04}), was proven to achieve the optimal asymptotic detection boundary without such knowledge \citep[Theorem 1.2]{DonohoJin2004}.
-Thus, the HC test has \emph{adaptive optimality} for the sparse Gaussian mixture detection problem.
+Importantly, both the Higher Criticism statistic based on Eq. (\ref{eq:HC_04}) and the approximate Berk-Jones test $R_n$ were proven to achieve the optimal asymptotic detection boundary without such knowledge \citep[Theorems 1.2, 1.6]{DonohoJin2004}.
+Thus, both statistics are \emph{adaptively optimal} for the sparse Gaussian mixture detection problem in an asymptotic sense.
+In what follows, we prove that $M_n$ is also adaptively optimal.

 Recently, \citet{CaiWu2014} studied more general sparse mixtures of the form \eqref{H0H1_general_sparse_mixture} where the null distribution is Gaussian and $\epsilon_n =n^{-\beta}$, but $G_n$ is not necessarily Gaussian.
 The following is a simplified version of their Theorem 1, describing the asymptotic detectability under this model.

 \begin{thm} Let $G_n$ be a continuous distribution with density function $g_n$.
 If the following limit exists for all $u \in \mathbb{R}$

 then the hypothesis testing problem \eqref{H0H1_general_sparse_mixture} with $F=\mathcal{N}(0,1)$ and $\epsilon_n = n^{-\beta}$ has an asymptotic detection threshold given by